 The Trustee is paid a monthly periodic fee (plus VAT) in remuneration for its services from the property of the Scheme.
-The Trustee's fee is calculated on the value of the property of the Scheme determined in accordance with the Trust Deed and COLL, and payable out of the property of the Scheme in accordance with COLL.
-For this purpose, the value of the Scheme is inclusive of the issues and cancellations which take effect as at the relevant Valuation Point.

-The Trustee's fee shall accrue daily, and shall be calculated by reference to the value of the property of the Scheme at the first Valuation Point on the first Business Day and shall end immediately before the Valuation Point in each month.
+The Trustee's fee is calculated on the value of the property of the Scheme determined in accordance with the Trust Deed and the COLL Sourcebook, and payable out of the property of the Scheme in accordance with the COLL Sourcebook.
+For this purpose the value of the Scheme is inclusive of the issues and cancellations which take effect as at the relevant valuation point.
+The Trustee's fee shall accrue daily, commencing at the first valuation point on the first Business Day and shall end immediately before the next valuation point on the following Business Day.
 The Trustee's fee is payable on, or as soon as is practicable after, the end of the month in which it accrued.